Information access and privacy2025-07-01T16:28:00+10:00

 • collecting information about particular health conditions such as life-threatening diseases or diseases with high public health risks.

 We will ensure that any such disclosure is limited to only what is necessary.
 On occasion, information may be used for research that will help us to improve healthcare practices without your consent.
-All research involving patients must undergo ethics consideration and be authorised by a chief executive before it can be conducted.
+All research involving patients must undergo ethics consideration and be authorised before it can be conducted.

 Back to top